autism-research-centre/NGSpy/0.CONVERT/README.md

   2. The submission script:  	submitCONVERTscript.py

 ## Dependencies
-This step makes use of two external softwares:
+This step makes use of the following software(s):
    * Samtools (https://www.bioinformatics.babraham.ac.uk/projects/trim_galore/) for converting bam to sam and sam to bam
    * bam2fastx (https://github.com/najoshi/sickle) for converting bam to fastq